PlainsightAI/openfilter/examples/image_in/README.md

 ## Demo Scenarios

-This directory includes two demonstration scenarios that showcase real-world use cases:
+This directory includes five demonstration scenarios that showcase real-world use cases:

 ### 1. `scenario1_empty_start.py` - Empty Folder Start
 **Simulates:** Pipeline starts with an empty folder and waits for images to appear.